-- 1. Exit from all currently running programs. - 2.
+- 1. Power on the computer. - 2.
+Windows would pop up a "Found New Hardware" message box, requesting search for a driver.
+Click Cancel to proceed. - 3.
+Exit from all programs that may be running in the background. - 4.
 If you are reading this Quick Set-Up Guide from the supplied CD, return to the previous menu and click the Driver & Utility button.
-Otherwise, load the supplied CD and go the WLG25CARDBUS product page and click the Driver & Utility button. - 3.
-Double click on RaLink2_RT2500.exe to run the install wizard. - 4.
-Click Easy Install to begin installing driver and utility. - When Setup has finished installing, click Finish to complete. - You will be asked to insert the wireless adaptor into the computer's PCMCIA slot. - Windows will detect new hardware and start to install the driver.
-Windows XP users if installation pauses, click the Continue Anyway button to resume driver installation.
+Otherwise, load the supplied CD and go the WLG25PCI product page and click the Driver & Utility button. - 5.
+Double click on RaLink2_RT2500.exe to run the install wizard. - 6.
+Click Easy Install to begin installing driver and utility. - When Setup has finished installing, click Finish to complete. - Windows will detect new hardware and start to install the driver.
+Windows XP users - if installation pauses, click the Continue Anyway button to resume driver installation.

-- 8. If asked to select your location country, click on the drop down box to select Australia or New Zealand. - 9.
-Click Finish when the completion screen appears. - 10.
+- If asked to select your location country, click on the drop down box to select Australia or New Zealand. - 10.
+Click Finish when the completion screen appears. - 11.
 Depending on your operating system, Windows may ask to restart.